Weddings and Honeymoons

 Marriage in non-Anglican churches take place at the discretion of the minister or priest of the church concerned, and marriages in approved premises take place at the discretion of the management of the premises concerned.

-For further information and application forms please contact Mr Kerley at:
+For further information and application forms please contact Ms Sue Groves at:

 10 Royal Square